• Skip to primary navigation

 Have some fun and get creative by experimenting with different flavor combinations.
 If using ginger or lavender, start with small amounts and taste as you go to find the perfect balance, as they can overpower the delicate flavor of the berries.

-Freshly picked blueberries in a wicker basket.
+Freshly picked backyard blueberries in a wicker basket ready for small batch jam making

 FAQ